Guides

 How do I scan old photos for restoration?

 Use a flatbed scanner at 600 DPI or higher.
 Clean the glass before scanning.
-If you don't have a scanner, phone apps like PhotoScan by Google work well—just make sure you're in bright, even lighting without glare.
+If you don't have a scanner, phone apps like PhotoScan by Google work well.
+Just shoot in bright, even lighting without glare.

 Can AI colorize black and white photos?